Physical Activity Monitoring for Cancer Prognosis

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is physical activity safe for cancer patients?
+What prior data suggests that this physical activity monitoring is safe for cancer patients?

 Susan K. Peterson